omar-pherones/react-shopping/README.md

 2. Navigate to the project directory:
    `cd react-shopping`
 3. Install the dependencies using your preferred package manager:
-   `
-   npm install

-# or

-yarn install`
+   ` npm install # or yarn install`
-4. Start the development server:` npm start
+4. Start the development server:

-# or
+   ` npm start # or yarn start`

-yarn start
-`
-5.Open your web browser and visit` http://localhost:3000` to see the application in action.
+5. Open your web browser and visit` http://localhost:3000` to see the application in action.

 ## Conclusion